tessel/t1-docs/README.md

 ```

-&#x20;<a href="#api-Ports-A-B-C-and-D-have-3-digital-pins-which-can-be-addressed-as-such" name="api-Ports-A-B-C-and-D-have-3-digital-pins-which-can-be-addressed-as-such">#</a> <i>Ports</i>&nbsp; A, B, C, and D have 3 digital pins which can be addressed as such:
+Ports A, B, C, and D have 3 digital pins which can be addressed as such:

 ```js